super-resolution/SMLM-AttentionAI/Readme.md

 pip install -r requirements.txt
 ```

 Ensure you have Python 3.9+ and pip installed on your system.
+We recommend using a dedicated environment, e.g. using miniconda.

 ## Usage
 ### Running an evaluation